 COP28 Background

-The global climate system is approaching the red line.
+The global climate system is nearing its red line.
 In the hottest year in recent history, ice is melting faster than ever.
-Rising sea levels, droughts, floods, landslides, and forest fires are becoming more devastating.
+Sea levels are rising, droughts, floods, landslides, and forest fires are becoming more devastating.
 Many territories and communities are at risk of being flooded and submerged.
 Food security and energy security are threatened, and development achievements are at risk of being pushed back.
-In addition, the problems of population aging and resource depletion are resonant issues that increase difficulties and challenges for the world.
+In addition, the problem of population aging and resource depletion are resonant issues that increase difficulties and challenges for the world.

-The impact of climate change and epidemics in recent years has further demonstrated that this is an issue with global impact and influence, an issue of the entire people.
-We must have a new, proactive, positive, practical, effective awareness, thinking, methodology, approach and act in a unified, global manner.
-Each country must be responsible for effective management and implementation, maximizing the internal strength of its own people as fundamental, strategic, long-term and decisive; combining with the strength of international solidarity is important and promoting multilateralism; taking people and global common interests as the center and subject, not leaving any country or people behind.
+The impact of climate change and epidemics in recent years has further proven that this is an issue with global impact and influence, an issue of all people.
+We must have a new, proactive, positive, practical, effective awareness, thinking, methodology, approach and unified global action.
+Each country must be responsible for effective management and implementation, maximizing the internal strength of its own people as fundamental, strategic, long-term, and decisive; combining with the strength of international solidarity is important and promoting multilateralism; taking people and global common interests as the center and subject, not leaving any country or people behind.
 Diversify resource mobilization, combine public and private, combine domestic and foreign; bilateral and multilateral and other legitimate resources, especially private resources.

 Attending COP28 is the responsibility and obligation of each party participating in the United Nations Framework Convention on Climate Change, the Kyoto Protocol, and the Paris Agreement.
 Vietnam has actively participated in building decisions and activities of the COP28 Conference, ensuring the principles of fairness and justice in responding to climate change and the interests of developing countries on the basis of harmony with the interests of other countries, especially those with close relations with Vietnam.